 - 1. The course on the New Orleans campus will be connected synchronously via Web conferencing with Internet students.
 These courses will require weekly attendance at the stated class meeting times. - 2.
-Students are only allowed to miss the amount of class time specified in the NOBTS attendance policy as stated in the graduate catalog.
-(See "Absences" category in the website catalog at: https://catalog.nobts.edu/generalinfo/academicpolicies.) - 3.
+Students are only allowed to miss the amount of class time specified in the NOBTS attendance policy as stated in this syllabus. - 3.
 Technical issues will not be considered a valid reason for missing a class session.